azirbel/vim-windowgrab/README.md

 A window swapper copied from [WindowSwap.vim by wesQ3][1], but with modified UX.

-Like WindowSwap, this plugin's purpose is to help with arbirary window swaps that preserve your layout.
-However, WindowSwap only handles swaps; often what I want to do is *move* a window.
+Like WindowSwap, this plugin's purpose is to help with arbitrary window movement that preserves your layout.
+However, WindowSwap only handles swaps;
+often what I want to do is *move* a window.
 This is useful in situations where I am diving through many files and finally find a file that is important; I want to be able to move the file I found to a better place in my layout.

 All credit to [wesQ3][1] and [sgriffin][2] for the core implementation.